-An Association of US Military Advisors in Southeast Asia & Their Foreign Counterparts
+An Association of Allied Military Advisors in Southeast Asia & Their Foreign Counterparts

 In 1985 in response to an inquiry as to the existence of any advisor/counterpart association, Bill Laurie who had never found such an organization was going to form the Association as an extension of his Vietnam book sales with a friend.
 After the friends death Bill discussed forming the organization with Paul Brubaker who volunteered to help.